idris-industry/ikan/README.md

 # Why named ikan

-kan extensions almost subsume all concepts in 1-dimensional category theory,and this project will use freer monads ,which is closely connected to kan extensions
+kan extensions subsume all concepts in 1-dimensional category theory(by Mac Lane),and this project will use freer monads ,which is closely connected to kan extensions

 # The big picture